 While it’s hard to imagine any couples who don’t fight, in fact, couples who don’t have disagreements are missing out on the opportunity to learn from conflict.
 Conflicts can be healthy for any relationship, if they don’t occur too frequently or with intensity that is out of control.

 It isn’t unhealthy to have conflict in your relationship; rather, it is the lack of repair that is quite often the problem.
-It is reconciliation that helps couples weigh whether their relationship is healthy or not.
-The Couples Expert Scottsdale, using the research-proven methods outlined in Emotionally Focused Therapy (EFT), can assist you in making the transition from anger to understanding.
+It is the reconciliation aspect that helps couples determine whether their relationship is healthy or not.
+The Couples Expert, using research-proven methods outlined in Emotionally Focused Therapy (EFT), can assist you in making the transition from anger to understanding.